panphora/overtype/action-plan.md

 ### Actions to Take:

-#### ✅ Accept: Add Prettier Code Formatting
+#### ❌ Won't Do: Add Prettier Code Formatting
-- Set up prettier in the project
-- Add `.prettierrc` configuration file
-- Add prettier to CI pipeline to enforce consistent formatting
+- Decision: Not adding Prettier to keep build process simple
-- Format all existing code files
+- Existing code style is consistent enough
-- Add pre-commit hook for automatic formatting
+- Avoid adding development dependencies and complexity
+- Contributors can use their own formatters locally if desired

 #### ✅ Accept: Improve Parser API Exposure
 - Make MarkdownParser more easily importable as standalone module